carpentries/instructor-training/_episodes/11-practice-teaching.md

 - The person who isn't teaching shouldn't interrupt, offer corrections, elaborations, or amusing personal anecdotes, or do anything else to distract from what the person teaching at the time is doing or saying.
-The one exception is that it's sometimes helpful to ask leading questions, particularly if the learners seem unsure of themselves.
+The one exception is that it's occasionally helpful to ask questions to lead learners in the desired direction, particularly if they seem unsure of themselves.

 - Each person should take a couple of minutes before they start teaching to see what their partner is going to teach after they're